MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-parquet-format.md

 ## Error code: ParquetDataCountNotMatchColumnCount

-- **Message**: `The data count in a row '%sourceColumnCount;' does not match the column count '%sinkColumnCount;' in given schema.`
+- **Message**: `The data count in a row '%sourceColumnCount;' does not match the column count '%destinationColumnCount;' in given schema.`

-- **Cause**:  A mismatch between the source column count and the sink column count.
+- **Cause**:  A mismatch between the source column count and the destination column count.

-- **Recommendation**:  Double-check to ensure that the source column count is same as the sink column count in 'mapping'.
+- **Recommendation**:  Double-check to ensure that the source column count is same as the destination column count in 'mapping'.

 ## Error code: ParquetDataTypeNotMatchColumnType

 - **Message**: `The data type %srcType; is not match given column type %dstType; at column '%columnIndex;'.`

-- **Cause**: The data from the source can't be converted to the type that's defined in the sink.
+- **Cause**: The data from the source can't be converted to the type that's defined in the destination.

-- **Recommendation**:  Specify a correct type in mapping.sink.
+- **Recommendation**:  Specify a correct type in mapping.destination.

 ## Error code: ParquetBridgeInvalidData